Skip To Content

 Project Citizen Overview

-Read Submission Details Overview & Webinar
+Read Eligibility Details Overview & Webinar

 Project Citizen is a nonpartisan, project-based learning civic engagement model that helps students solve community problems through the research and development of public policy alternatives.
 Middle and high school students identify a problem in their communities; research the problem and corresponding policy alternatives to solve the problem effectively; select or create a policy that best resolves the problem; and prepare an action plan with the steps needed to have the policy enacted and implemented by the government.
 Students prepare a traditional or digital portfolio and may present their proposals before panels of judges at the district and state levels.